 Not that shoulds are necessarily bad, shoulds and social norms often exist to help a society function, but I think the better you understand what motivates you on an individual level the more easily you can move towards and embrace what’s genuinely most important to you within your own value system.

 With a clear understanding of yourself, the easier it can be to recognize another person who shares the same values as you (i.e. someone who could be a potential partner or connecting more deeply with your current partner).
-In order to gain this understanding though, you have to be honest with yourself about who you are and be willing to examine the context around makes you feel alive and inspired when you relate to others.
+In order to gain this understanding though, you have to be honest with yourself about who you are and be willing to examine the context around what makes you feel good when you relate to others.
 Maybe you are someone who really craves touch but have been told the need for physical affection is a weakness, maybe you are someone who is attracted to a certain gender or body type but have been told you shouldn’t be attracted to that, or maybe you are aroused by a certain sexual act and have been made to feel your desires are shameful or inappropriate.
 Whatever your shoulds are, I encourage you to explore how they influence your mindset and actions.

 How culture shapes the way we relate